 Documented · the gap

-The last crewed mission beyond low Earth orbit before Artemis II was Apollo 17, which returned on December 19, 1972.
+The last crewed mission beyond low Earth orbit before Artemis II was Apollo 17, which splashed down on December 19, 1972.
 The gap — 53 years and 3 months — is the longest period since the invention of powered flight during which human beings have not traveled farther than the altitude of the International Space Station (roughly 250 miles up).
-Within NASA and aerospace circles, the gap is commonly attributed to budget and political choices; the fact of the gap itself is not in dispute.
+The previous cumulative crewed-lunar duration across Apollo 8 through 17 (December 1968 – December 1972) was approximately 159 hours of lunar-surface stay time distributed across six landings.
+Within NASA and aerospace circles, the gap is commonly attributed to the Nixon administration's 1972 decision to pivot to the Space Shuttle (approved January 5, 1972), the 1973 dismantling of the Saturn V production line, and subsequent budget choices.
+The fact of the gap itself is not in dispute; its implications are.

 Documented · the heat shield